5 Travel Tips When Visiting the Big Island to Improve Your Mental Health

 Stay on the paved or graveled path.

-While it is alright to explore off beaten paths, some of them were off-limits either because it’s a private land or there are wild animals in the area.
+While it is alright to explore off beaten paths, some of them were off-limits either because it’s private land or there are wild animals in the area.
 Be sure to explore only the safe areas within the rainforests and places where tourists are allowed.

 Don’t go beyond the boundary ropes in the national park’s lava viewing area.